assaabloy-ppi/salt-channel/files/spec/salt-channel-v2-draft2.md

 By using two messages, M2, M3, instead one, the M3 message can be encrypted the same way as the application messages.
 Also, it allows the signature computations (Signature1, Signature2) to be done in parallel.
-The server MAY send the M2 message before Signature1 is computed.
+The server MAY send the M2 message before Signature1 is computed and M3 sent.
-In cases when computation time is long compared to communication time, this can decrease total handshake time.
+In cases when computation time is long compared to communication time, this may decrease total handshake time significantly.

 Note, the server must read M1 before sending M2 since M2 depends on the contents of M1.
 We could imagine a protocol where M2 could be sent before